Post job

 New York, NY job

 About the Organization The Children's Law Center (CLC) is a non-profit legal services organization that represents children in custody, visitation, guardianship, paternity, family offense, and related child protective (abuse or neglect) proceedings in the Family Courts and the Integrated Domestic Violence Parts of the Supreme Court of the State of New York, and in appeals therefrom.
 CLC represents approximately 5,000 children annually in the Bronx, Brooklyn, Queens and Staten Island, providing holistic and zealous representation and support in the Court, the community and the legislature.
 CLC's mission is to empower our clients, prevent trauma and promote wellbeing.
 Description CLC is seeking enthusiastic and hardworking legal interns to join its Bronx, Brooklyn, and Queens offices this summer.
 Interns will learn the areas of the law in which we practice, including custody, visitation, domestic violence, abuse and neglect law.
 They will gain hands-on experience and assist CLC staff in advocating for our child clients.
 The intern will be paired with a mentor and receive close supervision and training.
 Intern duties may include: observation of and participation in court proceedings, witness interviews (children, parents, etc.), and conferences; digesting case records (school, medical, forensic reports, transcripts); legal research, and legal writing.
-Hybrid Schedule This summer program will follow a full-time (9am - 5pm) hybrid model, for 8-10 weeks.
+Hybrid Schedule This summer program will follow a full-time (9am - 5pm) hybrid model, from June 8th - August 7th.
 As an equal opportunity employer, The Children's Law Center is committed to fostering an inclusive and equitable work environment.
 All qualified applicants will be afforded equal employment opportunities without discrimination because of race, creed, color, national origin, sex, age, disability or marital status.

 $26k-40k yearly est. Auto-Apply 60d+ ago